Data Bias According to Bipol: Men are Naturally Right and It is the Role of Women to Follow Their Lead: Results and Discussion

 \subsection{Explainability by graphs}

 We show explainability by visualization using graphs.
-Bipol produces a dictionary of lists for every evaluation and we represent 2 in \textit{top-5 frequent terms} bar graph.
-Many of the datasets display overall male bias.
-As examples, figures \ref{top5gm} and \ref{top5nl} show that the \acrshort{gnad10} and \acrshort{stsb} datasets have overall male and female bias, respectively.
+Bipol produces a dictionary of lists for every evaluation and we show the \textit{top-5 frequent terms} bar graph for the \acrshort{gnad10} dataset in Figure \ref{top5gm}, which has overall male bias.
+Many of the 10 evaluated datasets display overall male bias.